fan-tom/liquid-rust/README.md

     cannot construct them by hands. rsmt2 has no AST type, but requires to provide type that may be converted to SMT solver predicate string and another type to parse SMT output (model) from string.
+    There exists rustproof-libsmt that seems appropriate for our needs

 **Links**